jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The parser-validator service checks the state of the specified text-fragment for the internal markdown parser, is used for debugging, inherits from the transformer-base service, has a renderResult function that takes a fragment as input, joins the lines of the fragment and stores it in a variable called result, calls the cache's setResult method with the key and result, and finally returns the result.
 # MarkdownCode > services > transformers > constants-resource renderer
 The constants-resource renderer service is a dependency for plugins, inheriting from the transformer-base service and having the constantsService as a dependency, with functions to save a file and render results.
+# MarkdownCode > services > key service
+The Key service maps UUIDs to text fragment locations and has fields for uuidToLoc, locToUuid, and loadUuidFromLocs, as well as functions for assigning keys, updating locations, deleting, clearing, and calculating locations.
+# MarkdownCode > services > project service > storage service
+The storage service handles reading and writing project data, including loading and saving JSON files for project models, fragment keys, and project configuration, as well as marking the project as dirty, clearing loaded data, setting up a new project, updating out-of-date transformers, and saving the project to disk.
+# MarkdownCode > services > line parser
+The line-parser service is a singleton object that parses markdown lines and updates text-fragments in the project-service, with functions to create, clear, get the start line, parse, insert, and delete lines.
+# MarkdownCode > services > line parser > line parser helpers
+The 'LineParserHelpers' module provides various functions for the line parser service, such as retrieving, updating, inserting, and deleting fragments, handling empty lines, title lines, regular lines, and code blocks.